JD557/Wolf/README.md

 Example Code
 ------------

 Examples are availible on the "examples" folder.
-Here's two of them:

-### Hello world:
+### Hello world

+This one is pretty simple, just put the string on the tape and print it:

 ```
 T0,01001000 01000101 01001100 01001100 01001111 00100000 01010111 01001111 01010010 01001100 01000100